-Critical thinking is considering things from all aspects and not letting personal bias ruin decision.
-It requires one to be objective and well-rounded when thinking.
-In the TIE(technology, innovation, entrepreneurship) class in my school, my group and I used critical thinking developed a website called TuVie.
-As the modern society has a quick pace, and especially as a boarding student, free time is very limited.
-Many people choose to watch movies as a way to relax but having a hard time looking for movies they like or they haven’t seen before.
-So my group and I developed a website called TuVie after thinking about people’s needs and our abilities.
-TuVie is an integrated site where people could find the movie to their best fit.
-We collect information from big movie websites like Netflix, Youtube, Hulu and Amazon Prime and we recommend different way to access the same movie based on different interests that customers may have.
-We also recommend movies that customers may like based on their interest.
+Critical thinking is considering a question from all sides and not letting personal bias ruin the decision-making process.
+In other words, it requires objectivity and well-rounded thinking.
+In the Technology, Innovation, Entrepreneurship(TIE) class in my school, my group and I used critical thinking to develop a website called TuVie.
+As modern society quickens its pace, free time is very limited – even more so, as I’m a boarding school student.
+Many people choose to watch movies as a way to relax, but they have a hard time looking for movies they like or haven’t seen before.
+So upon reflecting on this particular need and based on considering our team’s abilities, my group and I developed a website called TuVie .
+TuVie is an integrated site where people can find the movie that is their best fit.
+We collect information from big movie websites like Netflix, YouTube, Hulu and Amazon Prime, and we recommend different way to access the same movie based on different customer interests.
+We also recommend movies that customers may like based on what they describe that they like.
 This could help people to use their free time effectively and gain the best entertainment.
-In this time, people don’t have to waste their free time looking for movies, instead, we could possibly watch more movies or simply save time for more entertainment.
+In this hectic time, people don’t have to waste their free time searching for movies; instead, we streamline the movie hunt, so you can simply save time to watch more movies, on or off the track, or for other forms of entertainment.

-In today’s corporate organizations, there are some issues that are arising.
-Overlaps between different positions, division of resources, and not enough communications between different departments are all problems coming in the way.
+For today’s corporate organizations, there are some issues that are emerging.
+Overlaps between what are supposedly different positions, division of limited resources, and not enough communication between different departments are all problems getting in the way of a company.
 With the help of technology, communication could be more effective and easier.
-Dingtalk designed by Alibaba, for example, is a professional platform for communication and collaboration within a company.
+For example, Dingtalk, which is designed by Alibaba, is a professional platform for communication and collaboration within a company.
 Users could send and receive documents faster and easier.
 It could also help people to organize their contacts.
-However, technology could also create problems for people.
-It requires training, which could be problematic for elder members in a company.
-Sending and receiving documents through the internet are putting important documents in risks.
+On the other hand, technology could also create problems for people.
+It requires training, which could be problematic for members in a company who are slower to pick up on new technology.
+Sending and receiving documents through the internet are putting important documents at risk.
 What’s more, the high cost of technology could also be problematic sometimes for companies, especially newly-founded companies.

-As a public school student from Beijing, I challenged the concept of receiving education by making the decision to study abroad.
-Being borned and raised in Beijing, I was taught that family comes first and it is really important to stay close to your family, especially when it comes to traditional festivals like the spring festival.
-However, being abroad in the states not only means I will be a place far from home but also that I couldn’t be home for the important holidays, including the spring festival.
-I made this ten years commitment knowing that it would be in contrast to what I was expected to do both as a student and a family member.
-I made this decision after the fourth grade year I spent in NJ.
-I enjoyed the way of receiving education more in the states because it is more flexible and focus more on individuals.
-What’s more, I realized that what most people are doing may not be the best fit for everyone so it is important to find the best choice for yourself.
+As a public school student from Beijing, I challenged the normof receiving education by making the decision to study abroad.
+Being born and raised in Beijing, I was taught that family comes first, and it is really important to stay close to your family, especially when it comes to traditional festivals like Spring Festival.
+However, being abroad in the states not only means I will be a place far from home but also that I couldn’t be home for the important holidays, including Spring Festival.
+I made this ten-year commitment knowing that it would be in contrast to what I was expected to do both as a student and as a family member.
+I made this decision after the fourth year I spent in New Jersey.
+I enjoyed the way of receiving education more in the states, because it is more flexible and focuses more on individuals.
+What’s more, I realized that what most people are doing may not be the best fit for everyone, so it is important to find the best choice for yourself.
+That’s what critical thinking means to me.